Thomas Coopman

 “Yes”

-One final pattern that I’d like to add is:
+One final pattern that to consider adding is this:

 event → constraint → command

 The definition of a constraint says it is anything that influences the outcome of a trigger.
-A trigger can be an event as well, so you could have examples like the one below:
+A trigger can be an event as well, so you could have examples like this:

-Often we need to know what happens if the constraint fails.
-In that case we model both paths:
+What happens if the constraint fails?
+In that case, we model both paths:

 One final tip would be to add your own visual language to express things that are important in your context, for example, maybe you want to use different colours for different systems emitting the event, or for a different colour for summary events.